cakeiiii/YOLO-counting-and-saving-the-results-to-a-tabel/README.md

 After extracting, type cmd in the address bar and press Enter to open the command prompt.
 If necessary, you can create a conda environment (optional).
 Install the required dependencies.
-4.1 pip install ultralytics 4.2 pip install pyqt6
+4.1 pip install ultralytics
+4.2 pip install pyqt6
+4.3 pip install pandas
+4.4 pip install psutil
+4.5 pip install matplotlib
+4.6 pip install tqdm
+4.7 pip install shapely
+4.8 pip install scipy
+4.9 pip install lapx
 Run the program by entering python TrModel_beta8.py in the command line.
 Usage Instructions 0.
 The first time you open the program, it may continue to install some dependencies (I also forgot which dependencies they are).